COVID-19: Information for schools and pupils

 If the household member has had a test because they have symptoms (fever, new continuous cough or loss of, or change to, normal sense of smell or taste) then the child or staff member must not come to school as they will be self-isolating pending the test result.

-If the test was done as part of a worker testing programme (eg care home workers) and the person tested does not have symptoms of COVID-19, their household contacts can continue normal activities until the result is back.Back to top
+If the test was done as part of a worker testing programme (eg care home workers) and the person tested does not have symptoms of COVID-19, their household contacts can continue normal activities unless the result is positive.Back to top

 10. Someone who lives with a child or staff member has tested positive.
 Can the child/staff member come to school?